Lily1797/Medicago_truncatula/README.md

  For detailed analysis workflow, visit the [Github repository](https://github.com/Lily1797/Medicago_truncatula.git)

 ## Data
 In this project, we analyzed the dupplicate genes in the genomes of the *Medicago truncatula* plant.
-The *M. truncatula* genome contains eight chromosomes with the genome size of ~430 Mb.
+The *M. truncatula* genome contains eight chromosomes with the genome size of ~412 Mb.
-Number of genes: ??
+Number of genes: 51519
 Number of isoforms: ??
-The dataset includes three files...

 Count number of sequences located on chromosomes and scaffolds
 ```